 What Is PRINCE2 Agile?

-‘PRojects IN Controlled Environments 2 (PRINCE2)’ is the world’s most popular project management methodology.
+‘PRojects IN Controlled Environments 2 (PRINCE2 6th Edition)’ is the world’s most popular project management methodology.
 It provides users with a clearly defined set of Principles, Processes, and Themes, and advocates a clear emphasis on the ‘Business Case’ of projects not only during the planning stage, but throughout the project lifecycle.
 It is also fairly closely aligned with the PMBOK Guide, a comprehensive publication on project management that is updated regularly.

 A few years ago, AXELOS combined PRINCE2 with Agile to create ‘PRINCE2 Agile’.
 Developed partly out of user demand (and partly because AXELOS was eager to get an Agile project to market at the time), PRINCE2 Agile offers the best of both approaches.
 It mixes the tight controls and prioritization of PRINCE2 with the flexibility and adaptiveness of Agile and has gradually developed an impressive pool of practitioners since its release.